 A. Note that Artsworld has now rebranded to "Sky Arts".
 This channel, dedicated to the Arts is available daily from 8am to 2am on Sky Channel 267 - See Sky Arts.
 To subscribe to Sky Digital, go to www.sky.com/skycom

 A. Amil asked us: "My family is visiting me next month and my brother can't live without Disney and Cartoon Network, what is the best way to get it through Top up tv or BT Vision.
-I do have BT Broadband and a homehub.
+I do have BT Broadband and a home hub.
 I do not want a 12 month contract."

-Well, those two channels aren't available for viewing on BT Vision or Top Up TV as standard TV channels, but content is available from those channels on-demand.
 With BT Vision, the installation is cheaper (as you have BT Broadband).
 Kids programmes are available on BT Vision for 49p per show, or for £6 a month you can download any of the kids programmes (no 12 month subscription).
-Top Up TV Anytime will cost you more to get installed, and subscription is £9.99 a month.
-You'll get a selection of 7 days worth of programmes, but there's not as many kids programmes on Anytime.
+Top Up TV Anytime will cost you more to get installed, and subscription is £10.99 a month.
+You'll get a selection of 7 days worth of programmes, but there's not as many kids programmes on Top Up TV Anytime.

 Q. Is Classic FM on Freeview?